wickwirew/Converter/README.md

 Private properties sometimes are noted with an underscore at the beginning.
 Converter will automatically convert them as well.
 So for example `firstName` can be mapped automatically to and from `_firstName`.

-If you would like the conversion to match properties only the names are an exact match then when the conversion if created you can specify a `strict` matching policy.
+If you would like the conversion to match properties only when the names are an exact match then when the conversion if created you can specify a `strict` matching policy.

 Example:
 ```swift